MrCarlosHF/CashMastersPOS/CashMastersPOS/readme.md

   Non-Function Requirements

-Write a C# .NET console app that demonstrates your working routine Provide comments to help future engineers use, and extend your function Unit tests should provide complete coverage of all key aspects of your function Common Objective Oriented principles should be applied Your routine should perform as fast as possible
+Write a C# .NET console app that demonstrates your working routine.
+Provide comments to help future engineers use, and extend your function.
+Unit tests should provide complete coverage of all key aspects of your function.
+Common Objective Oriented principles should be applied.
+Your routine should perform as fast as possible.
-You need to have robust error handling with clearly documented exception definitions for caller of your routine
+You need to have robust error handling with clearly documented exception definitions for caller of your routine.